 - View our Sixth Form Prospectus

-We organise various activities, including making short films and producing plays in French, lectures to Sixth Form students, debates (Joutes oratoires) and French films.
+Our International Society offers the chance to travel (in school!) through cultures and languages via a varied programme of multilingual films, food and fun.
+Pupils are also encouraged to join the lunchtime French Club.
+We also organise other various activities, including making short films and producing plays in French, lectures to Sixth Form students, debates (Joutes oratoires) and French films.